BigSoftVideo/DOTE/tips.md

 It may be the case that during the segment the action is only accessible from another camera angle, but with Video-cues one can automatically jump cut to the other camera view/video and then switch back again later.
 By setting up different Video-cue combinations in alternative versions of the Transcript in a Project, one can present the same 'data' but with different analytical 'stories' or 'takes' on what visual and aural phenomena to focus on.

-### What is the difference between saving and autosave backup? <a id='tip33'></a>
+### What is the difference between saving and autobackup? <a id='tip33'></a>

-[Saving](projects.md#saving) is _not_ the same as [Autosaving](versioncontrol.md#autosaving).
+[Saving](projects.md#saving) is _not_ the same as [Autobackup](versioncontrol.md#autobackup).
-Saving the current Transcript writes the Transcript data to disk, while Autosaving makes a new copy and writes that to disk so the previous state can be recovered.
+Saving the current Transcript writes the Transcript data to disk, while Autobackup makes a new copy and writes that to disk so that previous state can be recovered.
-Autosaving does _not_ save the current Transcript automatically; that is a manual decision by the user.
+Autobackup does _not_ save the current Transcript automatically; that is a manual decision by the user.
 It just makes a series of backup copies at regular intervals.

 ### What is the difference between `Replace` and `Change All Occurrences`? <a id='tip22'></a>